 The Office of Financial Aid will notify you by email of your status.
 You may also check your student financial aid information by logging in to Banner RAMS Online.
 Follow instructions on the Check and Accept Award page to check your financial aid status.

-You can view your financial aid information Banner RAMS Online.
+You can view your financial aid information on Banner RAMS Online.
 You can check your application status, loan and award amounts, outstanding requirements for financial aid and student account charges.
 To log in to Banner RAMS Online, you will need to know your user ID and password.
 Follow instructions on the Check and Accept Award page to check your financial aid status.

 Check your SAR for accuracy.
 If you have no corrections to make, keep it for your records.
-If you have corrections, you can submit them online at www.fafsa.gov.
+If you have corrections, submit them online at www.fafsa.gov.
 If you prefer to submit corrections by postal mail, please contact the Federal Student Aid Information Center at (800) 433-3243 for instructions and the mailing address.
 If you are hearing impaired, please contact the TTY line at (800) 730-8913.

-Your Expected Family Contribution is an amount calculated from information that was provided in your FAFSA.
+Your Expected Family Contribution is an amount calculated from information that was provided on your FAFSA.
 Your EFC is an estimate of the maximum amount that your family should be able to afford to pay towards your education for the academic year.
 Your EFC is subtracted from your COA to determine the amount of your financial need.

 Please note that it may take 7 to 10 business days for the financial aid office to receive a Student Aid Report (SAR).
 During peak processing times it may take longer.
-There are two primary reasons that you have not heard from us:
+There are three primary reasons that you have not heard from us: